department-of-veterans-affairs/va.gov-team/teams/vsa/teams/cto-health-team/team-charter.md

   -  [#health-portal-backchannel](https://dsva.slack.com/archives/C02TKHQCF9U)- Private invitation-only channel for discussing topics that are not yet ready for public disclosure.
   -  [#mhv-health-portal-coordination](https://dsva.slack.com/archives/C04DRS3L9NV) - A space for any gov or contract team member working on or adjacent to the MHV portal on va.gov (aka apartment) to ask questions, coordinate across teams, or openly discuss a topic of interest.
   -  [#health-care-products-all-teams](https://dsva.slack.com/archives/C02BTDTEPNH) - Let’s connect the dots across VA’s digital health products so Veterans, doctors, and staff don’t have to.
-  -  [#mhv-on-vagov-cartography-team](https://dsva.slack.com/archives/C0581MN69TJ) - A smaller space for the MHV on VA.gov and POs to communicate and share ideas.
+  -  [#mhv-on-vagov-cartography-team](https://dsva.slack.com/archives/C0581MN69TJ) - A smaller space for the MHV on VA.gov and Product Owners to communicate and share ideas.

 #### GitHub
 - [Github/Zenhub labels - my-health-CTO-HEALTH-TEAM + my-health-INTEGRATION + my-health](https://app.zenhub.com/workspaces/mhv-on-vagov-top-level-view-62619a987d74510018ecc546/board?repos=133843125) -- all work related to MHV on VA.gov needs the `my-health` label, 'my-health-CTO-HEALTH-TEAM', and `my-health-INTEGRATION` labels denote the work being done by the CTO Health Team